intmus/inttheory19-20/_01-pitches-clefs/b1-labelingpitches.md

 ### ISO

 When labeling pitches, we also need a way to refer to specific octaves or registers.
 We will be using the system used by the International Standard Organization (ISO).
-In this system, each pitch is given a numeral that designates its octave.
+In this system, each pitch is given an Arabic numeral that designates its octave.
 For example, middle C is labeled as C4.

 ### Goals for this topic